shaawheen/Security-and-Privacy-2024-Coherent-Trojan-Paper/README.md

 # Coherent Trojan Tool

-This GitHub repository aggregates the artifacts of the paper "Coherent Trojans: Achilles’ Heel of Heterogeneous Computing" submitted to IEEE S&P 25.
+This GitHub repository aggregates the artifacts of the paper "Coherent Trojans: Achilles’ Heel of Heterogeneous Computing" submitted to ACM CCS 25.
 Specifically, the **Trojan Tool** is a runtime configurable tool designed with a dual purpose – advancing practical research and serving as a hackers’ playground.
 It was developed to serve as a ”Swiss army knife” for coherence attacks on the considered system architecture and allow the creation of endless Coherent Trojans.
 ## Repo Structure

 **Hardware**